Dr Jose Pina-Sánchez

 Profile

-My background is distinctly international and multidisciplinary.
-I hold a BSc in Economics from the Universidad Autónoma de Madrid, an MA in Political Economics from the Université Pierre Mendès France, and an Msc and PhD in Social Statistics from the University of Manchester.
-Before joining the University of Leeds in 2015, and formally becoming a Criminologist, I was a Fellow in Statistics at the London School of Economics.
-Before that I worked in the private sector as a consultant in Public Policy Evaluation.
+My academic background is distinctly multidisciplinary.
+I earned a BSc in Economics from the Universidad Autónoma de Madrid, an MA in Political Economics from the Université Pierre Mendès France, and an MSc and PhD in Social Statistics from the University of Manchester.
+Before joining the University of Leeds in 2015, I served as a Fellow in Statistics at the London School of Economics.
+Prior to that, I worked in the private sector as a consultant in Public Policy Evaluation.
+My research has been published in journals spanning a wide range of academic disciplines, including Criminology, Law, Statistics, Methodology, Psychology, Social Psychology, and Political Science

 Responsibilities